 For many of the features like HD video calls, content library, etc. secure and reliable open-source third-party APIs are available.
 They are the quickest and cheapest way for product development but can be a significant drawback for the end-users and integrators.

 Many mature server-side technologies and platforms like Java EE, Node.js, PHP, and .NET are available.
 Each of them has its own advantages and limitations.
 Your main selection criteria must be scalability, stability, security, and support for large traffic.

-Designing, developing and maintaining a Web-based online virtual classroom solution is not a one-person effort.
-There are many complex tasks that need to be assigned to experts of domain or technology.
+Designing, developing, and maintaining a Web-based online virtual classroom solution is not a one-person effort.
+There are many complex tasks that need to be assigned to experts in a domain or technology.

 Some of these specific skills personnel are graphic designers and animators, CGI programmers, UI/UX designers, systems analysts and quality assessment managers, software engineers, network architects and engineers, database administrators, deployment and maintenance engineers, support, and service team are only a few of them.

-The expertise and professional skills needed to develop a robust solution require a team of an experienced company.
+The expertise and professional skills needed to develop a robust solution require a team from an experienced company.